-Signs that MAY INDICATE emotional abuse:
+Signs that MAY INDICATE emotional abuse

-- Over reaction to mistakes.
+- Over reaction to mistakes

-- Lack of self-confidence/esteem.
+- Lack of self-confidence/esteem

-- Sudden speech disorders.
+- Sudden speech disorders

-- Self-harming.
+- Self-harming

-- Eating Disorders.
+- Eating Disorders

-- Extremes of passivity and/or aggression.
+- Extremes of passivity and/or aggression

-- · Compulsive stealing.
+- Compulsive stealing

-- Drug, alcohol, solvent abuse.
+- Drug, alcohol, solvent abuse

-- Fear of parents being contacted.
+- Fear of parents being contacted

-- Unwillingness or inability to play.
+- Unwillingness or inability to play

-- Excessive need for approval, attention, and affection.
+- Excessive need for approval, attention, and affection

 Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy because of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing, and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate caregivers); or ensure access to appropriate medical care or treatment.
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing, and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.

-Signs that MAY INDICATE neglect:
+Signs that MAY INDICATE neglect.

-- Constant hunger.
+- Constant hunger

-- Poor personal hygiene.
+- Poor personal hygiene

-- Constant tiredness.
+- Constant tiredness

-- Inadequate clothing.
+- Inadequate clothing

-- Frequent lateness or non-attendance.
+- Frequent lateness or non-attendance

-- Untreated medical problems.
+- Untreated medical problems

-- Poor relationship with peers.
+- Poor relationship with peers

-- Compulsive stealing and scavenging.
+- Compulsive stealing and scavenging

+- Rocking, hair twisting and thumb sucking

+- Running away

-- Rocking, hair twisting and thumb sucking.
-Running away.
-Loss of weight or being constantly underweight.
-Low self esteem.
+- Loss of weight or being constantly underweight

+- Low self esteem